ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

 ### Running a Ballerina HTTPS service in a Docker container

 An HTTP endpoint can be configured to communicate through HTTPS as well.
-To secure an endpoint using HTTPS, the endpoint needs to be configured with a keystore, a certificate, and a private key for the endpoint.
+To secure an endpoint using HTTPS, it needs to be configured with a keystore, a certificate, and a private key for the endpoint.
 When running this HTTPS service as a Docker container, it is required to copy the keystore with the custom certificate that is used to configure the HTTPS endpoint.

 #### Prerequisites